 Does your employee receive any reward once a candidate is referred by them?
 Is that really fruitful and motivating for the employees?
-Are they excited whenever the employee referral program has been announced?
+Are they excited whenever the employee referral program is announced?

 These are the questions that really matter—another reason behind the failure of the employee referral program.
 Employees don't show interest in the program if they don't get fruitful rewards.
 Everyone sees their benefits.
 For this reason, employees also have sought profit.

-Therefore, the organizations with fruitless rewards against the reference face the unsuccessful employee referral program.
+Therefore, organizations with fruitless rewards against the reference face the unsuccessful employee referral program.

 3. Lack of communication